If you want to enroll in undergraduate classes on campus, but you aren't seeking a bachelor's degree, apply as an undergraduate nondegree student.

 - Students still in high school who wish to apply to the university as a nondegree student must have a cumulative grade-point average (GPA) of 3.50 or higher.

 - Post-Secondary Enrollment Option (PSEO) for high school students—If you have a high school grade-point average (GPA) of 3.50 or higher, your school district may be willing to pay up to $250 toward the tuition for each course you take.
 Contact your high school guidance counselor to see whether you are eligible for this program.

 - Students who have taken course work at another college must present a cumulative grade-point average of 2.50 or higher.

-- Apply Online as an undergraduate nondegree student.
+- Apply Now as an undergraduate nondegree student.

 - Most nondegree applicants will be charged a $40 application fee upon enrollment, which will appear on the student's first university bill.

 - There is no application fee for high school students, Regents Exchange students, and students who are already being charged a fee by a sponsoring department (such as a study abroad program).

 - If you are still in high school, have your high school send a transcript to the Office of Admissions, 108 Calvin Hall, Iowa City, IA 52242-1396.

 - Current or former University of Iowa students do not need to submit UI transcripts, or re-submit transcripts previously submitted to UI from other institutions.

 - Your application and any supporting documents must be received at least two weeks before university classes begin.